puppetlabs/puppet-docs/source/puppet/5.5/lang_reserved.markdown

 * Digits
 * Underscores

-Module names should match the following regular expression:
+Module names should match the following Ruby regular expression:

     \A[a-z][a-z0-9_]*\Z